thinktandem/thinktandem.io/src/content/articles/there-and-back-again.md

 Coffee
 ------------------------

 I started the day in Amherst, MA with some hallway coffee chat (virtually).
-In the chat we talked about our current projects and what we might be expeciting/hoping for at NERDS.
-In the chat I met some new people one of whom mentioned that he was planning on bouncing back and fort between NERDS and MidCamp, and I thought that was brilliant!
+In the chat we talked about our current projects and what we might be expecting/hoping for at NERDS.
+In the chat I met some new people one of whom mentioned that he was planning on bouncing back and forth between NERDS and MidCamp, and I thought that was brilliant!
 So, I did too.

 Incident Management
 -------------------